 Jeff Morales joined the CNCS-OIG in 2004 as a Senior Special Agent, becoming the Deputy Assistant Inspector General for Investigations in 2009 and the Assistant Inspector General for Investigations in 2017.
 Jeff has more than 20 years of experience in federal law enforcement, where his expertise has saved the government millions of dollars.
 Mr. Morales started his law enforcement career as a Special Agent with the United States Army Criminal Investigation Command, where he investigated General Crimes, Drug Suppression and Economic Crimes Team Chief, and was also detailed as a Mission Special Agent in Charge for the security of the Secretary of Defense.
 Mr. Morales is a graduate of the American Military University with a bachelor’s degree in criminal justice.

-Veteran Federal auditor Stuart G. Axenfeld was appointed Assistant Inspector General for Audit in August 2008.
-He oversees the CNCS-OIG Audit Section and supervises the work of Audit Managers, Auditors and Audit contractors.
-Mr. Axenfeld, who joined the CNCS-OIG in 2004 as an Audit Manager, began his Federal career with the Defense Contract Audit Agency, where he led a team of auditors charged with reviewing massive and complex Pentagon contracts.
-He then served the Office of Inspector General at the Library Congress where, as Senior Auditor, he led a team that audited the Library’s programs, contracts and grants.
-A native of Washington, DC, Mr. Axenfeld received a bachelor’s degree from the University of Maryland in 1983.
-Mr. Axenfeld is a Certified Public Accountant and a member of the American Institute of Certified Public Accountants.
+Veteran Federal auditor Monique P. Colter was appointed Assistant Inspector General for Audit in November 2018.
+She oversees the CNCS-OIG Audit Section and supervises the work of audit managers, auditors and audit contractors.
+Mrs. Colter began her Federal career with the student cooperative education program at the Internal Revenue Service and progressed as an internal revenue agent reviewing complex large corporation tax returns.
+She then served the Office of Inspector General at the United States Postal Service where, as an audit director, she led teams that examined the Postal Service supply management, facilities, human resources, and security programs.
+A native of St. Matthews, SC, Mrs. Colter received a bachelor’s degree from South Carolina State University in 1989.
+She is a Certified Public Accountant and a member of the Institute of Internal Auditors.